DAMO-NLP-SG/CLEX/README.md

 ## Features and Highlights of CLEX
 - **Simple and Clear**: _MINIMAL_ code and architecture changes.
 Extending context window size of LLMs _WITHOUT_ either recurrent memory caching or sparse attention.
 - **Train Short, Test Long**: _NO_ performance drop on the sequences _4x longer_ than the training ones
-- **Continuous Length Extrapolation**: Explicitly modeling the continuous-time growth of context window size
+- **Continuous Length Extrapolation**: Explicitly modeling the continuous dynamics of context window size during length extrapolation

 ## Model Zoo
 <div align="center">